 One of the most common categories of accident claim handled by our panel of accident claims solicitors are those for accidents in public places.
 They are sometimes also called public liability claims.
 In this type of claim the party whom you claim against may be a public body, a company or a private individual.
 Your claim should be brought against the party who occupied or owned the space in which you were injured.
 This party has a duty of care to ensure that if their space is open and accessible to the public, said members of the public will be safe and free from injury in this space.

 Some of the types of accident which we have already looked at above, such as a trip or a slip, could be considered a public liability claim.
 Places which could be considered a public place could include the streets, shops and commercial or leisure premises, car parks or public parks.
-Accident solicitors covering Gloucester could assist you in such instances.
+Accident solicitors covering Gloucester based anywhere and registered in England and Walescould assist you in such instances.

-At the bottom of this article we deal with some of the questions which our team are most commonly asked.
+At the bottom of this article we deal with some of the questions which our team are most commonly asked in an effort to improve your experience on our site.
 However, one of the biggest concerns which many people have when approaching a solicitor is how much it will cost them.
 People may even worry that simply by picking up the phone they will incur charges in some way.
 Firstly, our team are here to provide initial consultations free of charge.
 If they then think that you could claim compensation they may offer you the services of a no win no fee solicitor.
 So, what does this mean for you?